Sachithx/LITES/PEAK_FIX_DOCUMENTATION.md

 ## Problem Identified

-You correctly noticed that the peak/trough detector was producing **consecutive peaks and troughs at adjacent timesteps**, which is physically impossible and indicates the detector was picking up high-frequency noise.
+We correctly noticed that the peak/trough detector was producing **consecutive peaks and troughs at adjacent timesteps**, which is physically impossible and indicates the detector was picking up high-frequency noise.

 ### Example of the Bug:
 ```